BLCM/BLCMods/Borderlands 2 mods/osetor74/BL2Wonderlands/README.md

 In essence, there are 6 skill tree branches crafted specifically for this mod, each one representing a Borderlands 2 character.
 As if the unique aspects of that character were condensed into a single tree.

-The character you are playing always comes with the tree dedicated to that character, and you can toggle your secondary class within the mod file using BLCMM.
+The character you are playing always comes with the tree dedicated to that character, and you can toggle your secondary class within the mod file using BLCMM. **By default this is set to no multiclass, so you need to use BLCMM**.

 Much like Wonderlands, the order of your skill trees does not matter (i.e Siren/Commando and Commando/Siren).
-Both versions has the exact same potential within their trees.
+Both versions have the exact same potential within their trees.
 The thing that differs is the action skill you are able to use

 ![An example of what the skill trees look like](https://i.imgur.com/J874JxV.png)